Oxsomi/core3/docs/graphics_spec.md

 Since Vulkan is more fragmented, the features are more split up.
 However in DirectX, the features supported by default are the following:

 - EGraphicsFeatures_SubgroupArithmetic, EGraphicsFeatures_SubgroupShuffle.
 Wave intrinsics are all supported by default.
-- EGraphicsFeatures_GeometryShader, EGraphicsFeatures_TessellationShader and EGraphicsFeatures_MultiDrawIndirectCount, EGraphicsFeatures_SupportsSwapchain, EGraphicsFeatures_SupportsLUID are enabled by default.
+- EGraphicsFeatures_GeometryShader, EGraphicsFeatures_MultiDrawIndirectCount, EGraphicsFeatures_SupportsLUID are enabled by default.
 - EGraphicsFeatures_Raytracing, EGraphicsFeatures_RayPipeline, EGraphicsFeatures_RayQuery, EGraphicsFeatures_MeshShaders, EGraphicsFeatures_VariableRateShading are a part of DirectX12 Ultimate (Turing, RDNA2, Arc and up).
 - If EGraphicsFeatures_Raytracing is enabled, so is EGraphicsFeatures_RayPipeline.
 The other RT extensions are optional.
 - EDeviceDataTypes_BCn, EGraphicsDataTypes_I64, EGraphicsDataTypes_F64 are always set.